 The entrepreneur, Cyril Camus, is part of the fifth generation of Maison Camus, that illustrious French family famous the world over for their incomparable Cognac.
 Bonded by a love of nature and the finer things in life, Cyril and Alexander make the perfect partners in whiskey production.

-Cecil Baring 3rd Baron Revelstoke ,was a successful banker and director of the family firm of Baring Bros., London, and his American wife, Maude Lorillard, daughter of the New York tobacco tycoon Pierre Lorillard IV, bought Lambay Island, Co.
+Cecil Baring 3rd Baron Revelstoke ,was a successful banker and director of the family firm of Baring Bros., London, and his American wife, Maude Lorillard, (daughter of the New York tobacco tycoon Pierre Lorillard IV), bought Lambay Island, Co.
 Dublin, in April 1904.
 Moving to an island certainly had its challenges!
 At first, they lived simply on the island, making its late 15th-century castle warm, dry and habitable.
 But the following year, in the summer of 1905, they invited Edwin Lutyens to visit the island.
 And between 1908 and 1910 the island’s castle was restored, remodeled and enlarged.
 Over the succeeding 24 years, the island’s buildings were further transformed and enlarged in an extended project that many scholars see as Lutyens’s masterpiece in romantic domestic architecture.

-This was a marked and creative departure from the confines of the “Tuxedo Park” where Maud’s Father, tobacco tycoon Pierre Lorillard, had founded in the mid 1880s, only 38 miles from Manhattan, a new community, the capital of the leaders of American wealth and society, where the “New York Four Hundred” came to play and where what is now known as the Tuxedo, became fashionable, thanks to New York socialite James Brown Potter, who introduced a certain tail-less black dinner jacket to the social elite of that era after being introduced to the the Prince of Wales during a trip to Britain.
+This was a marked and creative departure from the confines of the “Tuxedo Park” where Maud’s Father, tobacco tycoon Pierre Lorillard, had founded in the mid 1880s, only 38 miles from Manhattan, a new community, the capital of the leaders of American wealth and society, where the “New York Four Hundred” came to play and where what is now known as the Tuxedo, became fashionable, thanks to New York socialite James Brown Potter, who in 1886 introduced a certain tail-less black dinner jacket to the social elite of that era after being introduced to the the Prince of Wales during a trip to Britain.

 After Cecil Baring’s death in 1934, his friend Oliver St. John Gogarty, a legendary wit, poet and senator of the Irish Free State, wrote of him: